neondatabase/website/content/docs/community/contribution-guide.md

        └── tutorial
 ```

-- Every Markdown file in the `/docs` folder becomes a docs page unless it is defined with an `isDraft: true` property in the page frontmatter.
+- Every Markdown file in the `/docs` folder becomes a documentation page unless it is defined with an `isDraft: true` property in the page frontmatter.
 - Folder and file names should use kebab-case.

 ## Documentation table of contents